Dark Enlightenment: Support for authoritarianism

-The process of instituting authoritarianism
+Institutionalization

 Yarvin describes his proposals as a modern version of monarchy and advocates for an American monarch dissolving elite academic institutions and media outlets within the first few months of their reign, stating "if Americans want to change their government, they're going to have to get over their dictator phobia."
 Time notes that Yarvin's proposal for a "Butterfly Revolution" envisions an internal coup to replace democracy with a privatized executive authority, which includes his RAGE proposal to "retire all government employees" in favor of loyalists.
 While conceding that it may not be possible, he stated that, were he in Trump's position, he would take executive control of government institutions such as the Federal Reserve, keeping those "that have a very clear role and are not politicized in any way" while disposing of others such as the State Department.
 He advocates constitutionally challenging laws such as impoundment control, birthright citizenship, and Marbury v.
 Madison, potentially defying the courts if it were necessary and "unifying".
-However, he also stated "if you’re doing that in a situation where the vibe is like, 'This is going to be the first shot in the civil war between red America and blue America' [...]
-I think it’s bad", considering Trump and America "unready for that level of change".
+However, he also stated "if you're doing that in a situation where the vibe is like, 'This is going to be the first shot in the civil war between red America and blue America' ...
+I think it's bad", considering Trump and America "unready for that level of change".

 He suggested in a January 2025 New York Times interview that there was historical precedent to support his reasoning, asserting that in his first inaugural address, Franklin Delano Roosevelt "essentially says, Hey, Congress, give me absolute power, or I'll take it anyway.
 So did FDR actually take that level of power?
 Yeah, he did."
 The interviewer, David Marchese, remarked that "Yarvin relies on what those sympathetic to his views might see as a helpful serving of historical references — and what others see as a highly distorting mix of gross oversimplification, cherry-picking and personal interpretation presented as fact."
 Scholars have described Yarvin's arguments as misrepresenting the historical record, and said that the historical autocracies he praises were considered deeply oppressive by their subjects.